transdigiware/blockchain/howto/ibp-console-identities.md

 ## Certificate expiration
 {: #ibp-console-identities-expiration}

-By default, certificates generated by using {{site.data.keyword.blockchainfull_notm}} Platform CAs expire after one year.
+By default, certificates generated by {{site.data.keyword.blockchainfull_notm}} Platform CAs expire after one year.
 TLS certificates, on the other hand, expire after 10 years.
 The default expiration period is the same for certificates that are generated by using the Fabric SDKs, the Fabric CA client, or by using the console.
 When certificates expire, nodes can no longer process transactions and your applications can no longer interact with your network.
 You need to re-enroll the certificates to generate new certificates, a process referred to as "certificate renewal".

-## Automatica certificate renewal
+### Automatica certificate renewal
 {: #ibp-console-identities-cert-renewal}

-Because the console automatically enrolls identities for peer or ordering nodes when the nodes are deployed, the {{site.data.keyword.blockchainfull_notm}} Platform also **automatically renews the certificates** for peer, peer TLS, and ordering nodes.
-Thirty days before the certificates are due to expire, the public and private keys are automatically renewed, as long as the CA is online.
+Because the console automatically enrolls identities for peer or ordering nodes when the nodes are deployed, the {{site.data.keyword.blockchainfull_notm}} Platform also **automatically renews the certificates** for the peer  and ordering nodes.
+TLS certificates for the peer are also automatically renewed.
+Thirty days before the certificates are due to expire, the platform automatically attempts to contact the CA and renew the certificates.
 If the CA is offline, unreachable, or the associated certificates were generated by using an external CA, the certificates cannot be automatically renewed.
-The node will display a Warning status indicating that certificate expiration is approaching and you need to manually update it.
+The peer or ordering node will display a Warning status indicating that certificate expiration is approaching and you need to manually update it.
 In that case, you can follow the instructions in the [next section](#ibp-console-identities-manual-cert-renewal) to manually update these certificates.

-## Manual certificate renewal
+### Manual certificate renewal
 {: #ibp-console-identities-manual-cert-renewal}

-Customers are responsible for managing their own certificate expiration for their MSP admin certificates, any certificates they generate from the CA (for example client application certificates), and orderer TLS certificates.
+While the platform automatically renews the certificates for peer and ordering nodes if the associated CA is available, customers are responsible for managing certificate expiration and renewal of their MSP admin certificates, any certificates they generate from the CA (for example client application certificates), and orderer TLS certificates.
 If the certificates have been stored or imported into the console wallet, you can monitor the exact date of expiry for each identity.
 Click an identity tile to view the expiration date of the certificate and private key.

 ![Certificate expiration](../images/cert-expiration.png "Identity certificate expiration"){: caption="Figure 1.
 Identity cert expiration" caption-side="bottom"}